-Howard Hughes and the covert CIA project to raise a lost Soviet sub in early 1970s.
+Advanced 1970s offshore technologies, Howard Hughes, and the CIA project to raise a lost Soviet submarine.

-Considered the pioneer of all modern drill ships, Glomar Explorer was decades ahead of its time working at extreme depths for the U.S. offshore petroleum industry.
-Relaunched in 1998 as the latest offshore technological phenomenon, Glomar Explorer had begun in 1972 as a secret project of the Central Intelligence Agency.
+Considered the pioneer of modern drill ships, the Glomar Explorer was decades ahead of its time working at extreme depths for the U.S. offshore petroleum industry.
+Relaunched in 1998 as an offshore technological phenomenon, the original Glomar Explorer had been constructed as a top-secret project of the Central Intelligence Agency.

-The ship’s future career with the CIA began on March 8, 1968, when the U.S.S.R. ballistic missile submarine K-129 mysteriously sank somewhere in the deep Pacific Ocean northeast of Hawaii.
-Wreckage of the lost sub would never be found – or so it seemed.
+CIA Project Azorian began soon after the U.S.S.R. ballistic missile submarine K-129 mysteriously sank somewhere in the deep Pacific Ocean northeast of Hawaii on March 8, 1968.
+The wreckage of the lost sub could never be found — or so it seemed.

-Unknown to the Soviets, sophisticated U.S. Navy sonar technology located the K-129 on the seabed 16,500 feet deep.
-But that depth was unreachable by any known technology (see ROV – Swimming Socket Wrench).
+Unknown to the Soviets, sophisticated U.S. Navy sonar technology would locate the K-129 on the seabed at a depth of 16,500 feet.
+But a salvage operation more than three miles deep was impossible with any known technology (see ROV – Swimming Socket Wrench).

 Scientists and venture capitalists had long seen potential in ocean mining, but when Hughes appeared to take on the challenge, the world took notice.
 The well-publicized plan described harvesting magnesium nodules from record depths with a custom-built ship that would push engineering technology to new limits, typical of Hughes’ style.
 The story spread.

 But from concept to launch, the Hughes Glomar Explorer really had only one purpose: raise the sunken Soviet Golf-II class submarine from 1968 – and any ballistic missiles.
 In 1972, construction began in a Delaware River dry-dock south of Philadelphia.
-There, the $350 million (about $1.4 billion in 2018), Hughes’ high-tech ship was ostensibly built to mine the sea floor.
+The $350 million (about $2.37 billion in 2023), Hughes’ high-tech ship was ostensibly built to mine the sea floor.

 The L.A.
 Times article by Pulitzer-Prize winning journalist Seymour Hersh ended the high-tech vessel’s spying career.
 The government transferred Hughes Glomar Explorer to the Navy in 1976 for an extensive $2 million preparation for storage in dry dock.
 With its CIA days over, Hughes Glomar Explorer spent almost two decades mothballed at Suisun Bay, California.